jonaskoperdraat/quad-assignment/README.md

 * The user is not presented with the same question twice, unless the questions for the given filter have been depleted
   * In this case, the user will be informed of this, before resetting it's session.
+  * Optionally, we can give the user the option to change the filter without resetting the session.

+    This way, we're transparent to the user about the limited amount of questions.

 ## Design choices